 ENROLLMENT IS OPEN!

-We are currently accepting youth applications to join the ClimateChangeVI.org & Camp Umoja Environmental Heritage S.E.E.R.
-Program as Environmental Rangers for the 2018-2019 Session.
+We are accepting youth applications to join the ClimateChangeVI.org & Camp Umoja Environmental Heritage S.E.E.R.
+Program as Environmental Rangers for the 2019-2020 Session.

 Applications may be Emailed or postal mailed to the addresses listed within.